shotahorii/japan-destinations/README.md

 - [Place] Kanazawa 21st century museum: Contemporary art museum.
 The architecture is designed by SANAA, pritzker prize awarded Japanese architect.
 - [Food] Crab: Kanazawa is known for its great seafood, especially crabs.

+## Remote / Hidden gems
+Quite remote from other popular cities but worth visiting if you have enough time in Japan.
+- [Place] Fox Village (蔵王キツネ村): The fluffiest place on the earth.
+Full of foxes, you can feed them.
+- [Place] Ginzan Onsen (銀山温泉): A remote onsen resort, with beautiful townscape.
+Ghibli vibes (if you watched Spirited Away, this place would remind you the film).
+- [Place] Shirakawa-go (白川郷) / Gokayama (五箇山): Historic villages preserving ancient style architectures.
+Beautiful scenary.
+- [Place] Snow Monkey Park (地獄谷野猿公苑): (Only winter) A hot spring full of monkeys ("Snow monkeys").

 # 2. Must-Eat List

 ## Must-Eat